User research note taking - how to get it right from the start

 As a general guidance it helps to think about the exact usage of the notes in the further steps of the project and adjust the approach accordingly.
-Is there a presentation to management or clients planned?
+Are you planning to present findings to management or clients?
 Then taking timestamps to mark representative video clips is helpful.
 Do you want to do an online synthesis workshops with colleagues from different locations?
 Then it’s easier to take notes in a digital tool that allows to give everyone access instead of using post-its.

 There are two recommendations that always hold independent of the study:

 These were the general recommendations that apply to any study.
 Now let's cover some aspects that are not generalizable and depend on the type of research as well as the intended use of the notes.

 3 tools for note taking in user research

 Now that we have covered the basics, let's look at three tools to use for note taking and their respective advantages and disadvantages.

 Although digital tools dominate our daily work, the classic way of handwritten note taking on a notepad or post-its can still be useful.
 This approach generally works best for smaller studies with a limited amount of data.
 For larger projects, an increasing number of sheets or post-its quickly become difficult to manage.